How Do You Choose A Business Broker Based On Their Success Rate With Selling Businesses Like Yours?

 "83.4%" sounds a lot more credible than "about 80%".
 The general public seem to be more easily convinced by specific numbers.
 Some brokers hand out a specific number not because the number is true but because it's good marketing!

 Try asking them to prove that 83.4% and see what they say!
 "Oh sorry, we cannot give you access to our entire client list and CRM because of client confidentiality."
-And that's fair enough.
-But it means that they have no way of proving that number and require you to simply trust them on it!
+That's fair enough.
+But it means that they have no way of proving that number.
+They require the prospective client to simply trust them on it!

 I know one business transfer agent / broker who has been claiming a very specific percentage, let's say 83.4%, for several years now.
-You would expect that specific a success rate to change from one year to the next but theirs hasn't changed for over five years now!
+One would expect that specific a success rate to change from one year to the next but theirs hasn't changed for over five years now!
+Given they take on only 5-10 businesses a year, the percentage is highly suspect.

-If your broker has given you a very specific number, or quoted a very specific number on their website, have a look at old copies of their site at archive.org and you may find this number hasn't changed over the years
+If a broker has provided a very specific number, or quoted a very specific number on their website, it's worth looking at old copies of their site at archive.org.
+Has this number changed over the years?

 2. There are numerous ways of working out a "success rate"

-Larger brokers / corporate finance firms / M&A transaction advisers (yes, there are many different types of intermediaries who sell businesses) are often FCA regulated.
+Larger brokers / corporate finance firms / M&A transaction advisers selling mid-cap businesses , as opposed to micro-businesses (yes, there are many different types of intermediaries who sell businesses), are often FCA regulated.
 Some are even big enough to be AIM listed.
 So they are unlikely to blatantly lie about their success rate.
 But the number they provide is still not reliable.

 Is it a success rate over the last month, the last year, the last 2.5 years?
-Is it an average over the last five years?
+Was the average calculated over the last five years?
 Is it including or excluding those clients who pulled out of the sale and/or changed their minds about selling (which does happen a fair bit!)?

 In 2024, I had access to a particular corporate finance firm's internal numbers.
 At any given time they have about 15-20 clients.
 When I had access to the numbers, they had not sold a single business in 14 months!
 Yet they were still claiming a circa 80% success rate.
 When challenged on this, and when I pointed out all the businesses they hadn't sold in the last 14 months, their reply was that those businesses are "still on sale" so they are not included in the stats!